dwigley/bigipnextlab/README.md

 - After the instances are ready, create the Central Manager cluster with 3 nodes manually.
 - Then discover the two LTM instances and create a high availability pair.
 - Then load the same UCS as used in Lab 1.
+- Rename and Re-IP one of the virtual servers during the import process.
 - There will be some issues encountered along the way.
 Why?